RuBoMa/mini-framework-git/README.md

 ## Glossary:

 ### Client-side routing
-Client side routing lets your app change the URL and display new content instantly, all without reloading the page or asking the server for a new one
+Client side routing lets your app change the URL and display new content instantly, all without reloading the page or asking the server for a new one.

 ### Virtual DOM Rendering
 A virtual DOM is a fast, in-memory version of the real DOM.
 When your app changes, only the differences are updated in the real DOM, making updates quicker and more efficient.